Skip to main content

 A short step to finding commonly required formulas.

-To use these pre-built functions, click on the relevant option in question.
+To use these pre-built functions, click the relevant option in question.
 This creates the base of the formula.
-You then can add the specifics.
+You can then add the specifics.
 The options available are:

 • SUM